wofsauge/IsaacDocs/docs/Level.md

     Most of Repentance out-of-bounds rooms are empty by default but get filled later on so teleporting to them might cause a game crash.
     Other negative ids are free for you to override, limit is -2147483648

+???- info "Dimension Info"
+    Dimension: ID of the dimension to get the room from
+		* -1: Current dimension
+		* 0: Main dimension
+		* 1: Secondary dimension, used by Downpour mirror dimension and Mines escape sequence
+		* 2: Death Certificate dimension
 ___
 ### Disable·Devil·Room () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }